sttp/Specification/Sections/U-TLS.md

   * Elliptical curve signature validation is on the order of 30 times slower than RSA validation and the strongest Denial of Service attack for this protocol is at the point of signature validation.
   * The main concern with RSA is factoring using a quantum computer, however, the protocol does not expose the public key or the exponent as part of the handshake.

 * Security experts are also moving to Authenticated Encryption and away from CBC and CTR.
 This is primarily due to the speed at which AES-GCM executes, and the fact that CBC is very difficult to properly implement.
-However, AES-GCM is not supported by Microsoft's .NET platform and the speed improvements won't significantly benefit a UDP implementation of sttp.
+However, AES-GCM is not supported by Microsoft's .NET platform and the speed improvements are note likely to be significant.
 This may be added at a future date, but will not exists for Version 1 of the protocol.

 * For multicast streams, all receivers must be provided with the same cipher information.
 Since data packets are authenticated using an HMAC, this means that anyone with the cipher information can impersonate the sender.
 Therefore all receivers of a multicast stream should be trusted entities with similar security levels.